awsdocs/rosa-user-guide/doc_source/getting-started-sts-auto.md

    rosa create admin --cluster=<cluster_name>
    ```
 **Note**
-It might a minute or so for the account to become active\.
+The account may take 1\-2 minutes to become active\.

 1. Securely store the generated password in the command output\.
 If you lose this password, delete and recreate the `cluster-admin` user to regain access\.